fluent/fluentd-docs-gitbook/installation/before-install.md

 This settings are almost enough for time-of-check to time-of-use (TOCTOU, TOCTTOU or TOC/TOU) which is a class of software bugs.

+CentOS 7 or later, Ubuntu 18.04 (bionic) or later, and Debian GNU/Linux 10 (buster) or later are supported these parameters.
+If you truned off these protection, please turn on them.

 Use `sysctl -p` command or reboot your node for the changes to take effect.

 If this article is incorrect or outdated, or omits critical information, please [let us know](https://github.com/fluent/fluentd-docs-gitbook/issues?state=open).
 [Fluentd](http://www.fluentd.org/) is an open-source project under [Cloud Native Computing Foundation \(CNCF\)](https://cncf.io/).
 All components are available under the Apache 2 License.